 The purpose of the Accessibility Conformance Testing (ACT) effort is to establish and document rules for testing the conformance of web content to accessibility standards, such as Web Content Accessibility Guidelines (WCAG).
 These test rules address automated, semi-automated, and manual testing.
 ACT makes accessibility testing more transparent, and thus reduces confusion caused by different interpretations of accessibility guidelines.

 Who ACT is for

-The primary audience of Accessibility Conformance Testing (ACT) is developers of accessibility evaluation methodologies and tools.
-They implement ACT Rules into their products and services.
-ACT serves as documentation and requirements.
+The primary audience of Accessibility Conformance Testing (ACT) is developers of accessibility evaluation methodologies and testing tools.
+They write, share, and implement ACT Rules into their products and services.

 A secondary audience is accessibility experts.
 They often assist in setting an organization’s accessibility policy, and it is important for them to know what ACT Rules do, and how they relate to their own requirements.

 Who ACT is not for: Users of accessibility tools (web developers, content authors, QA testers, etc.) are not expected to read ACT.
 These audiences will use products and services that implement ACT Rules.